 - 5.1 Some local authority partners and other stakeholders raised concerns that the different transport needs of remote rural areas and rural areas were not adequately recognised in the draft strategy and that many of the policies and actions are only appropriate for use in urban areas.
-This related to intervention types such as 20-minute neighbourhoods, Electric Vehicles, Active Travel, MaaS, Demand Responsive Transport and Reallocating Road space on the Network. - 5.2 The text in the draft RTS has been amended to reinforce that this variability between urban and rural transport solutions is fully recognised.
+This related to intervention types such as 20-minute neighbourhoods, Electric Vehicles, Active Travel, MaaS, Demand Responsive Transport and Reallocating Road space on the Network. - The text in the draft RTS has been amended to reinforce that this variability between urban and rural transport solutions is fully recognised.
 These distinctions are reflected where necessary in the policies and actions, as the effectiveness of different policies and actions will be affected by the rural and urban differences experienced across the SEStran area.
 However, it is considered that all the policies and actions have a role to play in all areas of the region but that they will be applied and implemented differently in different locations.
 The primary purpose of the policies and actions is to support the development of sustainable low carbon transport solutions across the whole SEStran region.
+The further changes identified in Appendix 2 are also now incorporated in the final version of the draft RTS SEStran 2035.

-6 Delivery & Option Referencing
+6 Delivery & Monitoring